Advanced Premium Tax Credits

 The Marketplace uses your Modified Adjusted Gross Income (MAGI) to determine your eligibility for the Advanced Premium Tax Credits (APTC).

 The MAGI amount will not be be found on your Federal income tax form.

-♦ Most of the time, your modified adjusted gross income (MAGI) will be your adjusted gross income plus any tax-exempt interest income you may have (these are the amounts on lines 37 and 8b of IRS from 1040).
+♦ Most of the time, your Modified Adjusted Gross Income (MAGI) will be your Adjusted Gross Income (AGI) plus any tax-exempt interest income you may have.

 In States that did not expand Medicaid, the household MAGI must be greater than 100% of Federal Poverty Level to be able to receive a tax credit.